Python and Jupyter Notebook

 Jupyter notebooks (formerly iPython notebooks) is an interactive computational environment, in which you can code interactively in Python from a web browser with support for equation editing, code execution, rich text, mathematics, inline plotting, rich media etc.

 On the Minerva cluster, you can access the Jupyter notebook running on compute nodes via port forwarding (details refer to here).
 You can run step-by-step commands to start a Jupyter notebook running from Minerva compute nodes and access it at your local web browser.
-We also provided in-house wrappers/tools to access the Jupyter notebook via one simple command line such as “minerva-jupyter-module-web.sh” or “minerva-jupyter-web.sh”.
+We also provided in-house wrappers/tools to access the Jupyter notebook via one simple command line such as “minerva-jupyter-module-web.sh”.

 With those tools, Jupyter notebook servers run on the Minerva compute nodes as LSF jobs with dedicated resources.
 You can request the needed resources for your Jupyter interactive work as you do in other LSF batch jobs.
 It is recommended that the Jupyter notebook is used only for code development and testing on smaller samples.
 For computationally intensive or long running tasks, the bulk computation should be performed in Python scripts submitted as non-interactive batch jobs, if possible.

-Table 1 summary comparison of the two wrappers
+Table 1 summary of the Jupyter Notebook wrapper

 You can load other python version and other modules needed for your Jupter Notebook by -mm option